Built for the families who built the land.

 Knowing that and feeling it are two different things.
 The phone buzzes, the headlines insist, and something, surely, must be done.

-The work is holding the long view when nobody else in the room is.
-That’s the architecture, that’s the relationship, and that’s what’s being bought.
+The work is holding the long view when nobody else in the room is — that's the relationship, and it's the part that's actually being bought.

 We go to the families.
 Not the other way around.

-The families we serve are spread across the whole of Australia — from Melbourne and Sydney to regional Victoria, pastoral New South Wales, the Queensland grazing country, South Australia's wine regions, Western Australia's resource and broadacre families, and the stations of the interior.
+The families we look after are spread right across Australia, from Melbourne and Sydney to regional Victoria, pastoral New South Wales, the Queensland grazing country, South Australia's wine regions, Western Australia's resource and broadacre families, and the stations of the interior.

 We meet families where they are — on the property, in the regional office, at the kitchen table.